furkan/cv/modules/experience.typ

     date: [Mar 2022 - Oct 2023],
     location: [Ankara, TR],
     description: list(
-      [Refactored and maintained a legacy embedded AI camera system.], [Owned and automated client managements of reverse SSH and VPN servers, for deployed devices.], [Investigated, figured out, and documented how to use the TAK interface.], [Accumulated know-how in the form of clear documentation.], [Helped renovate the website of the company.], [Improved setup speeds of a project by containerizing the installation of drivers.], [Maintained a data extraction pipeline that uses an undocumented third party API.], [Constructed projects to convert image segmentation results into more usable formats.], ),
+      [Refactored and maintained a legacy embedded AI camera system that is deployed on Jetsons.], [Owned responsibility for reverse SSH and VPN servers for deployed devices and CVAT servers for annotation purposes.], [Investigated, figured out, and documented how to use the Team Awareness Kit (TAK) interface.], [Maintained and debugged a legacy data extraction pipeline that uses an undocumented third party API.], [Constructed projects to convert image segmentation results into more usable formats.], [Helped renovate the company website.],
+    ),
-    tags: ("PyTorch", "Docker", "AWS", "GitHub Actions") )
+    tags: ("PyTorch", "Web scraping", "React / Vue", "Legacy codebase enjoyer") )

 #cvEntry(